israelbarnabas/israelbarnabas/README.md

 ### Hi there 👋 I'm Israel Barnabas!

 I'm a Telecommunication Engineering student with a growing passion for Machine Learning and Artificial Intelligence.
-I’m currently exploring how data and algorithms can solve real-world problems, and I enjoy working on beginner-friendly ML projects as part of my learning journey.
+I’m currently exploring how data and algorithms can solve real-world problems, and I enjoy working on ML projects as part of my learning journey.

 - 🎓 Background in Telecommunication Engineering
 - 🧠 Learning Python, Scikit-learn, and TensorFlow